-The wrapped mode consume less power for all pipe radii owing to the slower rotation of its flagellum, see Fig.\ \ref{fig:helical_flagella}b inset.
+The wrapped mode consume less power for all pipe radii owing to the slower rotation of its flagellum, see Fig.\ \ref{fig:power} inset.
 Under confinement the power exerted by the motor decays for both swimming modes.
 Of more interest is the hydrodynamic efficiency of the swimmers to propel themselves.
-There are several approaches to define the hydrodynamic efficiency \cite{Childress2012}.
-We follow a classical approach and define the inverse efficiency as the power normalized with the power necessary to pull the body with the same speed \cite{Higdon1979, Lauga2013} \eqn{ \eta^{-1} = \fr{M_{zz}}{u_{z}^2} P, } where $M_{zz}=u_{z}/f_{z}$ is body mobility along the pipe axis and $u_z$ the velocity.
-The Fig.\ \ref{fig:helical_flagella}b shows the variation of the inverse efficiency as a function of the pipe radius.
-It is evident from the figure that in bulk and wide pipes the extended mode is more efficient.
+There are several approaches to define the hydrodynamic efficiency (\cite{Childress2012}).
+We follow a classical approach and define the inverse efficiency as the power normalized with the power necessary to pull the bacterium body with the same speed (\cite{Higdon1979, Lauga2013}) \eqn{ \eta^{-1} = \fr{M_{zz}}{u_{z}^2} P, } where $M_{zz}=u_{z}/f_{z}$ is body mobility (without flagellum) along the pipe axis and $u_z$ the velocity.
+Figure \ref{fig:power} shows the inverse efficiency as a function of the pipe radius.
+In bulk and wide pipes the extended mode is more efficient.
 However, there is a crossover and for tight confinements the wrapped mode becomes more efficient.
 This is a result of the lower power consumption of the wrapped mode and, importantly, its enhanced velocity within the pipe.
-This result suggest that the wrapped mode is beneficial to selfpropel in confined spaces.
+This result suggests that the wrapped mode has an advantage to propel in confined spaces.
+To verify the accuracy of the results we perform a resolution study by increasing the resolution by a factor 4 and 16 and we obtain essentially the same results as shown in Appendix \ref{sec:resolution_study} and the Fig.\ \ref{fig:resolution}.
 So far we have only used one flagellum, model II, and a bacterium placed exactly on the middle of the pipe.
-In the next two sections we explore whether these results are robust under a change of these conditions.
+In the next two sections we explore whether these results are robust under a change in these conditions.